DanHodges/TheologicalDictionary/basil-the-great.md

 # Basil The Great
-Definition of Basil The Great coming soon.
+The definition of Basil The Great is coming soon!